 Part 3 – Two-way Discussion:

-Q. Do you agree or disagree that the older people are, the more patient they are?
+Q. Do you agree that the building people work in is more important than the colleagues they work with?

 YOU MIGHT ALSO LIKE : PUBLIC SPEAKING